khoidt2604/khoidt2604/README.md

 - 📸 Flickr Photo Metadata EDA
   An exploratory data analysis project on Flickr photo metadata, focusing on cleaning XML/JSON data, spatial–temporal patterns, and insights for future machine learning tasks.
 (Repo: `Exploratory-Data-Analysis`)

 - 📊 **Data Science Capstone**
   A capstone project applying machine learning and statistical analysis to a real-world dataset.
 (Repo: `Data_Science_Capstone`)

+- 🧹 Data Cleaning & Feature Scaling
+  A two-part project focused on cleaning a dirty e-commerce orders dataset and preparing suburb-level housing data for linear regression using different scaling and transformation techniques.
+(Repo: `data-cleaning-and-feature-scaling`)

 ## 📫 How to reach me: